zaphodbeeblebrox3rd/webscraper/README.md

 # Author

-This project is developed by Eric Hoy, a systems engineer with a passion for supporting social sciences research. https://github.com/zaphodbeeblebrox3rd
+This project is developed by Eric Hoy, a systems engineer and cloud developerwith a passion for supporting social sciences research. https://github.com/zaphodbeeblebrox3rd

 # License